Quick Answer

 Should I do shrines solo or in co-op?

 Start with the cleanest answer to your problem.
-If the floor is only rough because the boss pressure is too high, the official site already tells you co-op is a reasonable fix for shrine floors.
+If the floor is rough because boss pressure is too high, co-op is a reasonable fix.